aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/move-structure.md

 ## Signers

 In Aptos, signers are incredibly powerful.
 Structs are published under the signer address.
 Signers are generated when you sign and submit a transaction.
 When submitting the transaction, the signer is the first parameter by default.
 The signer has given consent to have their struct on chain.
 Signer does not have the Store or Key abilities, only the copy ability.

-TODO: Confirm the signer’s abilities and include drop.

 ## key